 We debate these questions by engaging major texts in the history of political theory, philosophy, and social thought, always in connection with current events.
 The course offers students an excellent introduction to historical debates in these fields and a strong foundation for future work.

 In the first week, we explore the revolutionary rise of democracy in the modern period.
-After touching on Plato’s classical critique of democracy and the emergence of modern political science in Hobbes, we will examine Locke’s and Rousseau’s conceptions of individual rights and the social contract.
+After touching on Plato’s classical account of democracy and the emergence of modern political science in Hobbes, we examine Locke’s and Rousseau’s differing views on liberty and the social contract.
 Then we turn to debates around the American and French Revolutions, in the work of Thomas Paine and Paine’s famous debate with Edmund Burke.
-Finally, we consider Tocqueville’s account of the social effects of democracy in America and assess the continuing relevance of his work.
-In these studies, we will discover how at the origin of modern democracy, conceptions of the individual, society, and tradition interacted to establish what the basic terms of debate still are in our political culture today.
+Finally, we consider Tocqueville’s account of the social effects of democracy and assess the relevance of his work today.
+Through these studies, we will develop an understanding of how here, at the origin of modern democracy, ideas about the individual, society, and tradition interacted to establish what are still the basic terms of debate in our political culture.